Accessibility

 A number of performances and events are British sign language interpreted.
 Also a number of staff members have been trained in basic BSL and Deaf awareness.

-An audio guide for both our What’s On guide and Creative Learning guide is available on request from front of house and on our website under ‘Audio brochure’.
-A volunteer can assist in a Creative Learning class should you require additional support, please let front of house know when booking.
+A volunteer can assist in a Creative Course class should you require additional support, please let front of house know when booking.

 Spaces for wheelchair users are available in our hall and all 3 studios.
 Please contact our box office for further information.
 All public areas are also accessible to wheelchair users including a ramp into the entrance of the building and a lift.
 We also have a wheelchair accessible fire escape route and evac chair.